microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     ![Response from testing GetAppointments API][111]

-## Connecting to APIM from the Power App
+## Connecting to APIM from Power Apps

 Kiana and Maria can now work together to connect the app to the Web API through the APIM service.